YiningJenny/A.C.E_Docs/Journal.md

         SceneManager.LoadScene(SceneManager.GetActiveScene().buildIndex+1);
     }
 ```
-***All of the artwork used in the game came from group member Amy, but I found watermarks on the background images while I was tweaking the game.
+***All of the artwork used in the game came from group member Amy and Xiao, but I found watermarks on the background images from Amy while I was adjusting the game.
 They look generated  from AI, although I was not told about this at all.
 I have informed Amy and will replace any watermarked images in the future.***